 Can a transport oriented development use other affordable housing provisions from the Housing SEPP?

 Yes.
-The Infill affordable housing incentives in the Housing SEPP will also apply in Transport Oriented Development locations, with contributions to be in addition to the requirement to provide 2% affordable housing in perpetuity.
+The Infill Affordable Housing incentives in the Housing SEPP will also apply in Transport Oriented Development locations, with contributions to be in addition to the requirement to provide 2% affordable housing in perpetuity.

 Must transport oriented developments consider the Apartment Design Guide?